 - 3. Can I get a jury trial for a Category A felony in Nevada?

 - 4. Can I get a Category A felony sealed?

 - 5. Will I get deported for a Category A felony?

-Category A felonies in Nevada comprise the most egregious offenses, including:
+Category A felonies in Nevada comprise the most egregious offenses.
+Some of these include:

-- Battery in Nevada (with intent to commit sexual assault and that results in substantial bodily injury or is done by strangulation)
+- Battery (with intent to commit sexual assault and that results in substantial bodily injury or is done by strangulation)

-Category A felonies in Clark County can carry either of the following sentences:
+Category A felonies carry either of the following sentences in Nevada: